← All Neighbourhood Guides

 Brown's Line, a north-south arterial, provides good transit access north toward the QEW and south toward Lake Shore.
 Residential streets immediately east and west of Brown's Line are among the better-connected addresses in the neighbourhood for buyers who rely on bus connections to the GO station or streetcar loop.

-Streets immediately south of the QEW and CN rail corridor, at the northern edge of the neighbourhood, experience meaningful highway and rail noise.
-For buyers seeking the lakeside community feel that defines Long Branch at its best, these are the wrong end of the neighbourhood.
+Streets immediately south of the CN/GO rail corridor, at the northern edge of the neighbourhood, experience meaningful freight and GO train noise.
+For buyers seeking the lakeside community feel that defines Long Branch at its best, these are the quieter-value end rather than the waterfront end.
 Assess specific addresses carefully before purchasing.

 02